jdcloudcom/en/documentation/Networking/Direct-Connection/Getting-Started/Connect-To-The-Same-Account-Or-Region-Direct-Connetct.md

 1. Log in JD Cloud console.

-2. Click the navigation bar on the left side, select “Direct Connection Service -> Direct Connection Service -> Border Gateway”.
+2. Click the navigation bar on the left side, select "Direct Connection Service -> Direct Connection Service -> Border Gateway".

 3. Create border gateway, and it will automatically connect with the VPC of the account within the same region.